trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-1.rst

 **Android Only**

 * Sometimes the emulator can be buggy and the script hangs on the ``Available device`` section.
 Simply rerunning the script usually fixes this.
-* This :ref:`page<android-weather-troubleshooting>` shows how to troubleshoot some previously encountered errors.
+* This :ref:`page<mobile-troubleshooting>` shows how to troubleshoot some previously encountered errors.

 Continue on to :ref:`weather-tutorial-2`